SaikosisII/Beanzcraft/README.md

 # Beanzpack
-Development of a Minecraft Modpack, development shared amongst the following:
+Development of a tech and magic quest-based 1.12.2 Minecraft modpack.
+Developer duties are shared amongst the following:

 • LostBeanz